etwk/blog/content/lists/books.md

 - [ ] The Science of Racism: Everything You Need to Know but Probably Don't—Yet (Keon West)
 - [ ] Misbelief: What Makes Rational People Believe Irrational Things (Dan Ariely) #psychology #communication
 - [ ] Invisible Doctrine: The Secret History of Neoliberalism (George Monbiot, Peter Hutchison) #politics #must
+- Riane Eisler
+	- [ ] Nurturing Our Humanity: How Domination and Partnership Shape Our Brains, Lives, and Future (Riane Eisler, Douglas P. Fry) #must
+	- [ ] The Chalice and the Blade: Our History, Our Future
+	- [ ] The Real Wealth of Nations: Creating a Caring Economics
+- [ ] Inside Terrorism (Bruce Hoffman) #history
+- [ ] Amusing Ourselves to Death: Public Discourse in the Age of Show Business (Neil Postman) #must
+- [ ] Somebodies and Nobodies: Overcoming the Abuse of Rank (Robert W. Fuller) #must

 ## Spirituality
 - [ ] Not Quite Nirvana: A Skeptic's Journey to Mindfulness #must #memoir